justdiver/meraki-to-palo-user-id/README.md

 ## Required Understanding

-You should have an understanding of the Meraki dashboard, Palo Alto firewalls, how APIs work, and at least basic knowledge of python.
+You should have a working understanding of the Meraki dashboard, Palo Alto firewalls, how APIs work, and at least basic knowledge of python.

 ## Why even do this?